augo23/APGO/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See [`LICENSE`](LICENSE) for the full text.

 ## Donations
-If you found this software helpful please support by buying me a cup of coffee or something.
+If you found this software helpful please support by buying me a cup of coffee, or a beer, or two/three.
 YOU DO NOT HAVE TO DONATE TO ENJOY!!!

 Anything is appreciated!